-Stories with ups and downs are more believable and captivating because they seem like life.
+Stories with ups and downs are captivating because they’re more like real life.

 Act 3: Resolution

 The final act of your story resolves the plot and any major subplots.
-It’s closure.
-It includes a climax moment or scene where you raise tension as much as you can and then suddenly satisfy it.
+It provides closure.
+It includes a climax moment or scene where you raise tension as much as you can and then satisfy it.

 The purpose of the resolution is to give your listeners a pay-off.
 It’s a satisfying end to reward them for following the story.
 If you fail to resolve your story, at best they’ll consider your podcast unmemorable.
 At worst, they’ll feel cheated.

-In your podcast, the resolution is the moment you solve the problem and reveal that final piece of information that solves the problem or bestows the lesson.
-It’s when you explain the main thing you want your listeners to walk away with.
+In your resolutions, reveal that final piece of information that solves the problem or bestows the lesson.
+Explain the main thing you want your listeners to walk away with.

-The nice part about the three act podcast structure is that it’s intuitive.
-Even if you hadn’t heard of it before you read this article, you probably do most of it anyway.
+The nice part about the three act podcast structure is that it bends to any topic.

-For instance, you probably begin every episode with some background information.
-If you have a guest, you explain to your listeners what he or she does for a living and why you brought them on the show.
+If you have a guest, explain what he or she does for a living and why you brought them on the show.
 If you’re exploring how an entrepreneur built a business, describe their educational and family background before launching their venture.
 These are both the beginnings of an act one.

 As you plan each podcast episode, organize the structure into setting the scene, creating the tension, then finding the resolution.
 Use these tricks to tap into the power of storytelling.
 Turn casual listeners into avid fans who can’t wait to come back for more.